Welcome to the new KidsHealth website! See what is new.

 Surgery

-If the lung doesn’t expand properly, even after the chest drain, your child may need surgery to repair the leak in the lung.
-This is called pleurodesis - an operation to stick the lung to the inside of the chest wall.
+If the lung doesn’t expand after the chest drain, your child may need pleurodesis.
+Pleurodesis is a surgery to repair a leak in the lung.
+It involves sticking the lung to the inside of the chest wall.

 Can pneumothorax happen again?